Updated on by Hayley Brown

-As an enterprise you’ll potentially have more applications than that of a startup, including custom software and legacy local applications.
-Not only would you have the budget to support a higher number of platforms and each platform’s usage, but also a higher number of employees, and customers to warrant the essential applications.
+As an enterprise, you’ll potentially have more applications than that a startup, including custom software and legacy local applications.
+Not only would you have the budget to support a higher number of platforms and usage.
+You’ll also have a higher number of employees, and customers to warrant the essential applications.

 However, it can be hard to avoid siloing data with many applications used throughout an organisation.
-Integrating your SaaS applications can help avoid siloed data, improve user experience, help scale native integrations, extend connectivity, and automate your repetitive business tasks.
-The essential business applications you choose must be determined by the type of business you are, and the market in which you are competing.
+Integrating your SaaS applications can help avoid siloed data.
+As a result, it’ll improve user experience, help scale native integrations, extend connectivity, and automate your repetitive business tasks.
+The essential business applications you choose must be determined by the type of business you are in.
+As well as the market in which you are competing.

-Low code and no code applications have an ease of use that means you don’t have to hire expensive developers, anyone in your organisation can be a citizen developer.
+Low-code and no-code applications have ease of use which means you don’t have to hire expensive developers.
+Anyone in your organisation can be a citizen developer.
 This means your in-house developers can focus on the core product, and customers have a better user experience.
 The central idea of using such applications means you can go to market faster.

-Using low code and no code tools in the this work-from-home centric time can help progress your organisation with its digital transformation efforts, streamline business processes and create effective business operations throughout the organisation.
+Using low-code and no-code tools in this work-from-home centric time can help progress your organisation with its digital transformation efforts.
+As well as streamline business processes and create effective business operations throughout the organisation.

 Essential Business Applications Driving Efficiency

 The type of essential business software you should be running in the 20s are those that will help grow your business, they are efficient and complete applications that won’t cause any hindrance to your business goals.

 Using low-code and no-code software platforms can encourage your existing employees to become citizen developers and learn how to develop applications, websites and automated integrations to serve your customer needs more effectively.
 Your essential business applications should ultimately save you time and money.